I visited Ojo Caliente Hot Springs, which was said to be the oldest spa facility in the United States.

-An hour's drive north of Santa Fe is Posi-Ouinge, the ruins of one of the largest villages of the Tewa tribe of American Indians.
+An hour's drive north of Santa Fe is the Posi-Ouinge site, one of the largest villages of the Native American Tewa tribe.

-It is presumed that the Spanish settlers built Santa Fe a short distance away from the Native American settlement in order to make their conquest more efficient.
+It is assumed that the Spanish settlers built Santa Fe, a short distance from the native settlements, to make their conquests more efficient.

-The ruins are located around the hot springs, so it is obvious that the springs were important to the natives.
+The ruins are located in the vicinity of natural hot springs, and it is clear that they were important to the natives.

 Using the same water, the oldest bathhouse built by whites in the U.S. is still in existence.

 The first public bathhouse was built here in 1868, long before New Mexico was admitted as a state in 1912.